 (Scott’s note: she’s a great editor in chief)

 I enjoy it, the actual activity and the people I get to interact with, and that’s the main reason I do it.
 You get to engage with nice people all over the world.
 Interactions with other R-Ladies are fantastic.
 I also find it useful and meaningful.
 But if you really want me to mention other gains: through this, for example, I got invited to SatRday in Cape Town, where I’ll give a workshop about R package development and a keynote about the rOpenSci onboarding system.
-I was also interviewed for the DataFramed podcast talking about data science, epidemiology and public health, so I guess a few things have come out of these activities.

 I met Julia Silge, whose blog I knew and enjoyed a lot, at unconf16.
 I discussed blogging with her and it helped motivate me to start blogging as a way to open opportunities.
 I had produced and tweeted some fun visualizations so my first blog posts were directed to that, for instance this one about place names in France.
 I like playing with data and writing per se but it’s also incredibly satisfying to get it out there and see people starting conversations with you.
 For example when I did the post about random seeds, people started telling me what their random seeds were.